The Companies that are Contributing to the Amazon Fires: Use the Power of Your Wallet to Avoid Purchasing Products that are Destroying the Amazon

 Many of you have been asking about what you can do to protect the Amazon.

 We know that the root cause of the fires that are currently raging through the region at an unprecedented rate is rapid deforestation for the purposes of ranching, farming and mining.
 It has been reported that the rate of deforestation in Brazil alone has increased by 39% in 2019 due to the significant easing of environmental restrictions in the rainforest for commercial exploitation.
-At the same time, it has been reported that enforcement of illegal deforestation has decreased by 20%.
+At the same time, it has been reported that enforcement of illicit deforestation has decreased by 20%.

 The question is: who are the companies responsible for the rapid deforestation that lead to the catastrophic fires threatening the most diverse ecosystem on the planet, its indigenous peoples and ultimately the global climate?